MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - Similar to with Azure Front Door, a custom TCP health endpoint should be defined to validate critical downstream dependencies within a regional deployment stamp, which should be reflected in the response provided by health endpoints.

-  However, in the case of Traffic Manager additional consideration should be given to service level regional failover. such as 'dog legging', to mitigate the potential delay associated with the removal of an unhealthy backend due to dependency failures, particularly if it's not possible to set a low TTL for DNS records.
+  However, for Traffic Manager additional consideration should be given to service level regional fail over. such as 'dog legging', to mitigate the potential delay associated with the removal of an unhealthy backend due to dependency failures, particularly if it's not possible to set a low TTL for DNS records.

 - Consideration should be given to third-party CDN providers in order to achieve edge caching when using Azure Traffic Manager as a primary global routing service.
 Where edge WAF capabilities are also offered by the third-party service, consideration should be given to simplify the ingress path and potentially remove the need for Application Gateway.